-High Stress Occupations and Traumatic Event(s)
+High stress occupations and traumatic event(s)

 Policy recognizes that some workers, due to the nature of their work, may be exposed to traumatic events on a relatively frequent basis.
 Employment in a high stress occupation is not a bar to compensation.
 Compensation for a mental disorder may be provided even if a worker was able to tolerate similar traumatic events in the past.
-For example, a nurse who attends to an agitated or aggressive patients may have experienced a traumatic event even though the worker has attended to a number of agitated or aggressive patients over the course of his or her career.
+For example, a nurse who attends to an agitated or aggressive patients may have experienced a traumatic event even though the worker has attended to a number of agitated or aggressive patients over the course of their career.
 Take for example the situation of a nurse who is in close proximity to an agitated patient suddenly waving a pocket knife.
 This situation would involve an element of emotional intensity and would be deeply disturbing or distressing for the nurse and also from an objective standpoint.